csalmeida/ruby-fundamentals/README.md

 ## Enumerables

 Enumerables are a set of items that can be counted.
 These include _arrays_, _ranges_ and _hashes_.
-Strings however, they're not considered an enumerable since it is difficult to determine what is being counted as some characters can be multi byte characters and there was some ambiguity in what should be counters (characters or bytes).
+Strings however, they're not considered an enumerable since it is difficult to determine what is being counted as some characters can be multi byte characters and there was some ambiguity on what should be counted (characters or bytes).

 Strings will still behave as enumerables if what is being counted is specified.

 Enumerables is a module within the Ruby language.
 A module is essentially a group of methods that can be included in other `class`es.
-The concept of modules and classes will be explored at a later chapter but it essentially means that, for instance, an `Array` can inherit methods from an `Enumerable` and make use of them.
+The concept of modules and classes will be [explored at a later chapter](https://github.com/csalmeida/ruby-classes-and-modules) but it essentially means that, for instance, an `Array` can inherit methods from an `Enumerable` and make use of them.
 Refer to [the documentation in the included modules section](https://ruby-doc.org/core-2.6.4/Array.html) to find if methods from enumerables are available on an object.

-The methods will be explored throughout the chapter.
+The methods from `Enumerable` will be explored throughout this chapter.

 ## What is a code block?